 Here is my list of UFOs.
 You can see many of them over at Artquiltmaker.com or look at the links I have provided.As mentioned last year, this list in no way implies that I will discontinue starting new projects or finish any of these.

-- Flowering Snowballs/Cross Block quilt: I did not work on this quilt at all year and have finished the center blocks.
+- Flowering Snowballs/Cross Block quilt: I not worked on this quilt at all year and have finished the center blocks.
 The side and corner blocks are drawn out on EQ6.
 I worried on and off about how to keep the blocks from fraying after I square them up.
 Got some good ideas from fabulous readers after my December 20, 2008 post!
-No progress in 2010.
+No progress in 2010 or 2011.

 - Garden from Pamela Allen class: needs hand embroidery and embellishment.
 Worked on it in the 2009 Pamela Allen class and it is much improved.
 Needs quilting, embellishment and binding.